 Second year Wellcome Trust PhD student

-My PhD project looks to understand how bunyaviruses, a large order of enveloped viruses, fuse with the host membrane during their entry into the cell.
+My PhD project aims to understand how bunyaviruses, a large order of enveloped viruses, fuse with the host membrane during their entry into the cell.
 I want to use that knowledge of fusion to develop new small-molecule inhibitors of bunyaviruses, specifically against Crimean-Congo Haemorrhagic Fever Virus (CCHFV).
 CCHFV is a deadly pathogen, with a fatality rate of 30% and regular outbreaks across Asia, Africa and the Middle East.
-To achieve this, I will apply cutting edge methods such as detergent-free membrane protein solubilisation, time-resolved cryo electron microscopy (cryo-EM), cryo electron tomography and virtual high-throughput screening.
+To achieve this, I will apply cutting edge methods such as detergent-free membrane protein solubilisation, time-resolved cryo electron microscopy (cryo-EM) and virtual high-throughput screening.

 In the first year of my PhD, I carried out two 10 week laboratory rotations.

 Rotation 1 – Using amphipols to study bacterial drug efflux protein AcrB under more native conditions

 Supervisors - Dr. Stephen Muench and Prof. Frank Sobott

 Techniques - Membrane protein purification, electron microscopy, native mass spectrometry.